wesleywardlaw/cheese-mvc-react/walkthrough/3-cheeses-view.md

     - `componentDidMount`: where we will make an API request
       - for the current state of the cheeses collection
       - for the current state of the categories collection
+      - update state with the `cheeses` and `categories`
   - handlers
     - `addToCheeses`: receives a new cheese to add to its cheeses list
     - `deleteCheese`: receives a cheese ID
       - sends a delete request
-      - removes the cheese from its cheeses list
+      - updates state by removing the cheese from its cheeses list
     - `getCategoryCheeses`: receives a category change event object
-      - gets the category ID from the value of the chosen category from the event object
+      - gets the category ID from the event object
-      - updates the cheeses list with cheeses for that category
+        - `event.target` can be used to access the value of the chosen option
       - if the category ID is an empty string, `""`, then it fetches all the cheeses
       - otherwise it fetches the cheeses with the chosen category ID
+      - sets state
+        - with the new value of `categoryID`
+        - the cheeses list with cheeses for that category
 - rendering
   - grid `<Container>`: to hold and position its children
   - `<CheeseForm>`
     - data props
       - `categories` list
     - handler props
       - `addCheese` to use the `addToCategories` method
         - will be called when the form is submitted and new cheese is received from the API
   - `<CheeseCategorySelector>`
     - data props
       - `categories` list
       - `firstOption` the user facing text, `"All Cheeses"` of the first option in the select menu
       - `categoryID` value of the chosen category from component state
     - handler props
       - `handleChange` to use the `getCategoryCheeses` method
   - `<CheesesList>`
     - data props
       - `cheeses` list
     - handler props
       - `removeCheese` to use the `deleteCheese` method
         - should only be passed in if the `categoryID` is `""` meaning "all cheeses"
           - there is only a `DELETE /cheeses/:cheeseID` endpoint
           - cheeses can not be deleted within a category since the `category_id` column has a `NOT NULL` constraint

 Your tasks